 Manual testing gives room for testers to pivot when new information is revealed.
 Manual testing is also flexible.
 While automated testing relies on scripts that are created ahead of time, manual testing doesn’t.
 As a result, a user conducting tests can try out a new series of actions, often ‘on the fly’, as they identify possible scenarios.

 The Advantages of Automated Testing

 Of course, it would be unfair and inaccurate to claim that automated testing doesn’t have its place.
 It absolutely does.
 In fact, there are projects that would simply never progress in a timely manner without Automated testing being substituted instead of manual testing.
 Simply put, there are things that a machine can ‘see’ with more accuracy and work it can do more efficiently than even the most detail-oriented person.

-While quality software products require manual testing to ensure the best user experience, and to identify opportunities to improve processes.
+High-quality software products require manual testing to ensure the best user experience, and to identify opportunities to improve processes.
 However, there are some areas where Automated testing can be substituted and may even be helpful.
 Specifically:

 Automated testing is transparent and supports objectivity.
 First, with automated testing, all stakeholders can access the results.
 If they have access to the testing software, they can sign in and evaluate the test results.

 Automation leads to increased efficiency.
 Automated testing is often the more efficient option.
 After the initial tests are created and implemented, the software takes over and executes tests quickly.